HairyDuck/aws-datapipeline-manager/README.md

    By default, the application will run on port 3000. 🚀

 2. Open a web browser and navigate to `http://localhost:3000`.
 You can now view, edit, and manage your AWS DataPipeline jobs. 🎉

+## To Do
+- [ ] Create test coverage 🧪
+- [ ] Implement a CI/CD pipeline for automated testing and deployment 🔁
+- [ ] Migrate to AWS SDK for JavaScript (v3) 🔄
+- [ ] Improve error handling ❌
+- [ ] Display schedule infomation (e.g.Start 2023-04-05 07:16:20 (UTC) End 2024-04-04 07:16:20 (UTC) Period- Runs every 1 day) 📆
+- [ ] Display the current health status 💊
+- [ ] Add buttons to clone, activate, and deactivate a pipeline ⏯️
+- [ ] Improve UI for editing a job ✏️

 ## Contributing